 Jamie VanderVeeken played 8 years of professional hockey, retiring as a member of the Brampton Beast.
 He was a part of the Rapid City Rush organization for 3 years, and helped the team win the Ray Miron Presidents cup along side head instructor Riley Weselowski.
 Jamie has experience teaching the game of hockey at all levels and previously ran a camp of his own back in his Canadian hometown.

 Travis Wight played 7 years of professional hockey and retired as a member of the Wichita Thunder.
 Travis has an bachelor's degree in Kinesiology and Physcial Education and a Master's degree in Education: Curruculum and Instruction.
 He spent the first three seasons of his professional career with the ECHL's Idaho Steelheads He played in 70 games as a rookie for Idaho in 2006-07 helping the Steelheads to the Kelly Cup Championship.

 Forward- Dundee Stars

-Currently in 5th year professional hockey, Scott has played 199 games for the Rapid City Rush in 3 and a half seasons and currently suits up in the EIHL in Scotland for the Dundee Stars.
+Scott played 199 games for the Rapid City Rush in 3 and a half seasons and went on to suit up in the EIHL in Scotland for the Dundee Stars.
 Before turning pro, coach Brannon played two seasons at the St. Francis Xavier University and was an instructor at the Stfx hockey camp during that time.
 Brannon also has a 2011 QMJHL title to his name, and participated in the Memorial Cup Canadian Junior Tournament in Brandon Manitoba.